-Jazz Ensemble is an instrumental ensemble open to all Warren Wilson College students, staff and faculty.
+Jazz Ensemble is an instrumental ensemble open to all Warren Wilson College students.
 An audition is not required; however, one must demonstrate command of his/her instrument.
 Repertoire includes jazz styles ranging from swing to modern.
 The Jazz Ensemble performs for campus events and for the Asheville community.

-Old-Time String Band gives musicians proficient on a traditional Appalachian instrument who have had experience playing as part of an ensemble a chance to work together to form an Old-time band capable of playing for dances and other performances both on and off campus.
+Old-Time String Band gives musicians, who are proficient on a traditional Appalachian instrument, the opportunity to work together to form an old-time string band capable of playing for dances and other performances both on and off campus.

 Practice rooms are located on the upper level.
 Each has a piano.
 Instrumentalists and singers may also use these practice rooms.

 Sage Café offers musical opportunities, including open-mic nights, ensemble concerts, traditional music showcases, and performances by both outside bands and student music groups.

 Other musical opportunities on campus include a weekly Old Time jam, musicals, and informal student music jams.